ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST verify that the request is signed by the account key corresponding to the account that owns the authorization.
-If the server accepts the deactivation, it should reply with a 200 (OK) status code and the current contents of the authorization object.
+If the server accepts the deactivation, it should reply with a 200 (OK) status code and the updated contents of the authorization object.

 The server MUST NOT treat deactivated authorization objects as sufficient for